batect/batect/docs/content/index.md

 * On Linux and OS X: Bash and `curl`
 * On Windows: Windows 10

-batect does not yet support running Windows containers - follow [this issue](https://github.com/charleskorn/batect/issues/275) for updates.
+batect supports both Linux and Windows containers.

 ## Why would you use batect?